 - Outreach to justice involved people who are experiencing homelessness

-- Uphold a person’s right to dignity and self-enhancement
+- A person’s right to dignity and self-enhancement

 Board of Directors